md-127/clmd/2023-11-05-psi_changelog.md

 ![](https://i.imgur.com/ulYREJF.png)

 This editor only works in Chrome (I think it is one of the editors which make editing markdown files easier for githab, _but you still have to know the basic codes_  expect nothing fancy here.)

-    -  **Check** whether edits can be continued from another Chrome profile.
+- [x] **Check** whether edits can be continued from another Chrome profile.
 Yes it does.
 Tested it from my sxccal profile.
-Install this extension, Import from Github login as `md-127` to Github and everything seems to work out (but the file needs to be imported again if the chrome profile is switched, sync is not automatic, not does it happen with browser refresh)
+Install this extension, Import from Github login as `md-127` to Github and everything seems to work out (but the file needs to be imported again if the chrome profile is switched, sync is neither automatic, nor does it happen with browser refresh)

+## Alik

+## OPUS